 Most University Courses are team taught, many by faculty from different departments.
-The thirteen courses supported by the program in 2012-13 are taught by twenty-four faculty members from twenty departments.
+The fourteen courses supported by the program in 2013-14 are taught by twenty-five faculty members from nineteen departments.
 The courses themselves are listed in the following departments and programs:

 |Biology and Society||Cognitive Studies|

 |Human Development||Industrial and Labor Relations|